respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

 Analysing the source code of the blockchain application, identifying the flaws and vulnerabilities, we can put together a straightforward and concrete plan on how to crash the power grid.

-1. Use requestQuotaIncrease to pay the quota (4 ether /piece).
+1. Use `requestQuotaIncrease` to pay the quota (4 ether /piece).
-2. Trigger requestPowerDelivery to set DELIVERING state.
+2. Trigger `requestPowerDelivery` to set `DELIVERING` state.
-3. Repeatedly register failing gateways (registerGateway, 20 ether /each).
+3. Repeatedly register failing gateways (`registerGateway`, 20 ether /each).
-4. Run infrastructureSanityCheck to update the healthy percentage.
+4. Run `infrastructureSanityCheck` to update the healthy percentage.
 5. Once healthy percentage < 50%, emergency mode triggers and we win!

 Check out a quick flow chart that visualizes the sequential logic steps of the exploit scenario.